xNickyDev/FudgeScript/EXTENSIONS.md

 }
 ```
 \
 Create a new `commit.ts` file in your `src` root folder.
-Copy and paste the code below in the newly created file.
+Copy and paste the code below into the newly created file.
 You may need to adjust the import for the `prompt` function, depending on where you have this file located in your project.
 ```ts
 import { execSync } from "child_process"
 import { existsSync, mkdirSync, readFileSync, writeFileSync } from "fs"